 It is your responsibility to understand the duties, responsibilities, skills and abilities required of your chosen program/profession.
 In addition to the technical standards as described above, please review the information regarding Phlebotomy at the O*NET website.

 Applications will be reviewed once all criteria has been met.
 This includes the online application with application fee, written statement, and official transcripts from high school and any colleges attended.
 Incomplete applications will not be considered.
 Selected students will be contacted by email.

 To be considered for admission the following items must be submitted to the address below:

-Please mail your official transcript(s) and written statements to the following address exactly as listed:
+Please email your official transcript(s) to firstname.lastname@example.org or mail to the following address exactly as listed:

 Nebraska Methodist College

 Our phlebotomy program faculty are highly experienced and credentialed in their own fields, giving you constant real-world insight you can use.